Due to its rich natural and cultural resources,

 their Territory.

-signed resource protocols with eight tourism
+protocols with several tourism

 operations.
 These protocols outline principles